wenleicao/wenleicao.github.io/_posts/2018-01-27-Implement-Analytical-SQL-Function-in-Data-Service.md

 If you want to calculate different A row value contribution to total, the second approach has advantage, you just use Value/total.
 The regular approach will have to join back to original dataset to do calculation.

 Now let us get to data service part.
 Recently, my colleague hand me a project which contains script using Lead and lag analytical function.
-The backend database is oracle.
+The backend database is Oracle.

 Lead and lag function is used to retrieve the value from next row and previous row.